-Stephen F. Ellman specializes in commercial litigation for financial institutions and other clients involved in business disputes, complex real estate matters, residential real estate lending defense claims and counterclaims, claims avoidance and creditors’ rights issues.
+Stephen F. Ellman focuses on commercial litigation for financial institutions and other clients involved in business disputes, complex real estate matters, residential real estate lending defense claims and counterclaims, claims avoidance and creditors’ rights issues.
 Steve represents lenders and special servicers in a host of matters ranging from commercial mortgage foreclosure actions to complicated restructuring deals, including complex structured finance transactions involving multi-tiered mezzanine financing and intercreditor agreements.

 Steve has represented clients in class action litigation involving credit card finance charges, mortgage interest rate adjustments and New York’s consumer protection statute involving good faith estimates of settlement costs in residential mortgage loan transactions, and works closely with in-house counsel on a variety of commercial matters, including claims arising under the Uniform Commercial Code.
 Steve frequently lectures and presents on a variety of U.C.C. topics, including the revisions to Articles 3 and 4, and asset recovery, including judgment enforcement strategies.
 Steve has argued successful appeals before the United States Court of Appeals for the Second Circuit, the New York State Court of Appeals and the First and Second Judicial Department Appellate Divisions.

 Following graduation from Georgetown University Law Center, Steve became a Law Assistant to the Justices of the New York State Appellate Division, Second Judicial Department.
 As an associate with Shearman & Sterling, Steve was assigned to the Bank Litigation Team.
 Thereafter, he moved in-house to the Legal Department of Manufacturers Hanover Trust Company, where he was a Vice President and Senior Counsel.
 Steve was a founding member of ZEK and was a member of the Firm’s management committee.